-Established in 1996, HOY en Delaware has been serving the Hispanic Community.
-From soccer games to weddings, high school graduations to small business grand openings; HOY en Delaware features events, education, finance, health issues and plenty of information, reflects the hopes, aspirations and challenges facing a community comprised of immigrants from Mexico, Guatemala, Centroamérica and other nations in Delaware’s Latino diaspora.
+HOY en Delaware reflects the hopes, aspirations and challenges facing a community comprised of immigrants from Mexico, Guatemala, Caribe, Central America and other nations in Delaware’s Latino diaspora.

-But HOY goes much farther than merely reporting on events, it bridges the gap between the Anglo and Latino communities, it informs the Latino community about free health fares, changes to immigration laws, possible scholastic scholarship opportunities and ways to improve the financial well being of our community, including the access to housing.
+It goes much farther than merely reporting on events, it bridges the gap between the Anglo and Latino communities, it informs the Latino community about health events, changes to immigration laws, scholarship opportunities and ways to improve the financial well being of our community, including the access to housing.

-HOY en Delaware Newspaper is a Hispanic newspaper in both Spanish and English aiming to be a bridge of understanding among all inhabitants throughout the First State.
+HOY en Delaware aims at being a bridge of understanding among all inhabitants in the state.

-The first issue of HOY en Delaware was printed in June 1996.
+The first issue was printed in June 1996.

 HOY en Delaware belongs to the Delaware Press Association, the Mid-Atlantic Hispanic Chamber of Commerce, the National Association of Hispanic Publications and the Georgetown Chamber of Commerce.